guayabas/Add_Skirt_To_STL_Solution/README.md

 ```
 </details>

 Notice how the structure `Vertex` has a **position** and a **normal**.
-Also, the class `CADModel` has the methods `getCenter()` and `getScaleFactor()` that I will describe in a bit
+Also, the class `CADModel` has the methods `getCenter()` and `getScaleFactor()` which returns `center` and `scaleFactor` variables respectively.
+Those values are computed at the end of this section.

 The `load` method does the work of grabbing the data from our STL file.
-It returns an object of the type `const aiScene *` that has the description of the model, i.e.
+It returns an object of the type `const aiScene *` that has the description of the part, i.e.

-1. How many meshes does the model has
+1. How many meshes does the part has
 2. For each mesh what is the relation between the vertices and connectivity indices, a.k.a topology

-and such object type should be plugin in the `processNode()` method which is the one responsible for using `processMesh()` to collect the geometrical information.
+The scene needs to be plug-in with the `processNode()` method which is the one responsible for using `processMesh()` to collect the geometrical information.
 The implementation for all those methods looks like
 <details><summary> Show Code </summary>

 ```Cpp